 So how can you organically improve your SERP ranking?

 When you search for a topic on Google, often you’ll see YouTube videos as some of the first entries.
 Videos appear high in results because Google favors sites offering variable content, specifically interactive content like videos and GIFs.

 Each YouTube video has a description section, where you can put as many links as you’d like.
 You can use this to link to content on your site related to the video or to offer a free resource to those who’ve watched your video.
 This can also be an effective way of getting more people to sign up for your email list.

-Backlinking is a bit more complicated than that, but that’s more or less how it works.
-However, you can probably spot the problem with this pretty quickly: How can you use backlinks to your advantage if you’re relying on other people to implement the links for you?
+Backlinks are links from one website to another, and they can do a fantastic job improving your site’s visibility on search engines.
+However, you can quickly understand the obstacle: How can you use backlinks to your advantage if you’re relying on other people to implement the links for you?

 8. Voice search

 With voice-activated devices such as Alexa or Google Home becoming more and more popular, voice searches are steadily increasing.
 Research indicates that voice will soon make up nearly 50% of all searches.

 Voice searches don’t function quite the same way that regular search does.
 They primarily aim to provide direct answers to questions rather than gathering a collection of relevant links to skim through.
 There’s also less flexibility in a voice search compared to a text search.
 In a text search, short choppy keywords are all you need to find what you’re after, but voice search requires entire sentences.
 Using a voice search is more conversational, and your content should reflect that.

 If your content is already well written, it shouldn’t be too much of a problem for voice search to pick up on it.
 But with this trend on the horizon, it can’t hurt to consider how your copy sounds out loud.

 Are you still recovering from the poorly optimized website designs we associate with Myspace and the early 2000s?
 Those traumatic memories are the reason why flexible, straightforward website navigation is now an absolute necessity.